Containers and Pots

 Ensuring Proper Drainage and Aeration

 Effective drainage and aeration are essential to prevent waterlogging and ensure healthy root development.
-Each pot should have adequate drainage holes at the bottom.
+As you know, each pot should have adequate drainage holes at the bottom.
 If the existing holes are insufficient, additional holes can be added to improve water flow.

 Placing a layer of coarse gravel or a non-biodegradable screen at the bottom of each pot can prevent soil from washing out while still allowing water to drain effectively.
 When filling pots with soil, avoid compacting it too tightly.
 Keeping the soil loosely packed helps maintain necessary air pockets, which support root health and facilitate proper moisture movement.